RiverReports logo

 Tuckasegee tailwaterOct-May (stocked heavily)50-60 CFS ideal wading; ~215 CFS during generation

-Delayed Harvest streamsOct 1 - June 5 (catch-and-release)Artificial flies only, single hook
+Delayed Harvest streamsOct 1 - first Sat in June (catch-and-release)Artificial flies only, single hook

 Guided tripsBook 4-6 weeks aheadHalf-day $275-475; full-day $375-575